Behavioural Economics and Gut Instinct:

 - Challenge default methods of conducting research.
 Examine the potential for alternative approaches to insight, including experiments, observation and collaborative methods.

 - Encourage a culture of experimentation.
 For instance use A/B and multivariate testing on your website to understand what content most engages and motivates your existing and potential customers.
-See my post on Which A/B testing tool should you choose for more details.

 - To counter hindsight bias always ask key stakeholders before you commission a project what they expect the outcome/findings to be.
 You can then use these as hypothesis to prove or disprove their views.